tinyvision-ai-inc/tinyclunx33_public/Docs/som_flash.md

 6. Back to the main window, select the green "Program Device" icon on the toolbar.

 7. The "Status" field should become green with the text "PASS" on it.

+8. Power cycle the board to let the FPGA start.

 This also permits to set the flash to Quad Enable (QE) mode, as required by the [RTL Reference Design](rtl_reference_design.md).